 As Nottingham Industrial Museum works to deliver its strategic aim of creating exciting and relevant experiences that move, teach and inspire our increasingly diverse audience, we are organising ourselves to be more effective.
-The teams listed here represent our new organisation structure.
+The teams listed here represent our organisation structure.
 We ask all volunteers to sign up for one or more of the following teams.
-At the same time, we are flexible, any time you can spare will be gratefully received.
+At the same time, we are flexible, so any time you can spare will be gratefully received.

 Marketing, communications and events

 The Marketing team develops and delivers the materials we use to get the museum into the public eye.
 The team covers merchandising, social and traditional media, the website and the design of displays and signage.
 As well as this, they organise the events that bring new visitors, and funds, to the museum.
 This is a new and growing team – do you have skills to contribute in this area?

 The Visitor Experience team makes sure that every visitor to the museum enjoys their visit as well as learning more about our industrial heritage.
 The team brings the museum to life by answering questions, giving guided tours and sometimes even dressing up (don’t worry, that’s optional).
 Our TripAdvisor reviews are always talking about the amazing visitor services we provide, so if you’re eager to chat to our visitors, why not give this a try?

 The museum is a fantastic resource for educators and the local community.
 The Learning and Outreach team develops education sessions for schools, as well as lectures and tours for adult groups, which are very popular.
 We are currently expanding our educational offer, especially for primary schools, and are looking for volunteers to run midweek sessions.
 If you’re interested, let us know!

 As one of the longest established teams, Volunteering and Engagement make sure that the museum runs smoothly.